fedorenko22116/request-bundle/readme.md

 ### Use on a custom objects

-There is also possibility to apply LSB converter to the object not inheriting AbstractRequest.
+There is also possibility to apply LSB converter to the object not inheriting RequestInterface.
 You can use `@LSB\Request` annotation to point out parameter in controller.

 ```php